Faculty and Staff

 Daniel Pitts accompanies for eurythmy classes in the high school and lower grades.
-This year, he also began teaching an Algebra 1 class in the 9th grade.
 Daniel was born in Santa Clara and has lived in sunny Southern California most of his life.
 Altogether, he has played piano for 19 years.
 He holds a B.M. in Keyboard Performance from Cal State University Fullerton (CSUF), and is working towards a Masters of Music in Piano Performance, also at CSUF.
 Daniel joined the staff of WSOC in 2009.
 He also teaches piano lessons, has tutored in math, and sang for a few years with a professional holiday caroling company.
 He loves art, computers, humor, great works of fiction, running, and the Pacific Northwest.

 Handwork: Angelika Meier

 Angelika Meier, known to the children as Miss Angie, is in charge of our handwork program this year.
 Born in Manhattan, she was introduced to the art of handwork in 4th grade at a public school in Switzerland.
 She completed her undergraduate schooling in the United States, then returned to Switzerland to complete a degree in culinary servicing.
 After meeting her husband, she returned to the United States with him and started a family.
 She first volunteered in WSOC's playgroup, then in kindergarten and began assisting the handwork teacher in 1997.
 She recently completed the foundation year of Waldorf teacher training.